Movies-By-the-Sea/mbts-backend/endpoints.md

     }

 ### Get general Information
+**ACCESS LEVEL : 1**
-Get general info about the reviews in the database such as number of reviews updated on IG, number of foreign reviews, number of different genre reviews, etc. **ACCESS LEVEL : 1**
+Get general info about the reviews in the database such as number of reviews updated on IG, number of foreign reviews, number of different genre reviews, etc.
 ```
 GET /reviews/general
     ?table={review-table-specified}
-    &auth_id={auth-id-token}&uid={access-token-uid}
+    &uid={access-token-uid}
 ```
 JSON Response: